HtooNaungWint/MMTour/readme.md

 - almost all necessary api features are done such as password reset, pagination and CRUDs
 - but some of the features are yet to implement to view page

+View web site
 https://mmtour.herokuapp.com/overview

 - mobile view is not supported"
 - there is no hero page 🫤, maybe i will add it later
-- some features are not implemented yet
-- but instead i will move on with this project because I will just be doing same things over and over again

-Mapbox for displaying map
+• Mapbox for displaying map
-Stripe for payment integration
+• Stripe for payment integration

 all the profile pictures are generated from https://this-person-does-not-exist.com/en